The Bahman (Qajar) Ancestors

 During his lifetime Prince Bahman Mirza Qajar married 16 wives, most of them from the local nobility and Qajar aristocracy of Azerbaijan.
 Among his spouses are known by their name:

 He left a large number of offspring and his children were 33 sons and 30 daughters.
-Most of them continued to stay in Azerbaijan, serving in Tsarist government and military and founded the Azerbaijani families of Kadjar, Persidsky and Bahmanov.
+Most of them continued to stay in Azerbaijan, serving in Tsarist government and military and founded the Azerbaijani families of Kadjar, Ghajar, Bahmanov and Persidskii.

 Prince Anushiravan Mirza "Zia od-Dowleh" (1833-1899)